 Whenever edge enhancement is needed to compensate for reduction in contrast sensitivity caused by presence of quantization noise, it can be added to any digital halftoning algorithm, and this extra edge enhancement does not have to be as anisotropic as that embedded in the popular error diffusion algorithms.
-The rest of this chapter describes how this is accomplished.
-Knuth [114] reformulated the so-called "constrained average" method of Jarvis and Roberts [100] to obtain the following edge enhancement technique.
+The rest of this section describes how this is accomplished.

+Knuth [111] reformulated the so-called "constrained average" method of Jarvis and Roberts [97] to obtain the following edge enhancement technique.

+For

-For $i = 0, 1, \ldots, N_1 - 1, j = 0, 1, \ldots, N_2 - 1$ , let
+$$i = 0, 1, ..., N_1 - 1, j = 0, 1, ..., N_2 - 1$$

+, let